 NOTE: Subsequent aspects of approval and registration for the course are handled by the unit offering the course.

 In most cases, "unit" means an academic department (Biology, Chemistry, etc.).
 For NSCI 396 and COGS 396, it is the Neuroscience Program Director or the Cognitive Science Program Director, and the Interdisciplinary Programs Adviser.
+For FSCI 396, the Course Coordinator/Associate Dean (Education) in the Office of Science Education will review and approve.

 The unit head or his/her delegate approves (or does not approve) the proposal form.